Ovid/zen-of-test-suites/README.md

 Note that I now regret putting `Moose` in the name. `Test::Class::Moose` is a rewrite of `Test::Class` using `Moose`, but it's *not* limited to testing `Moose` applications.
-It uses `Moose` because internally it relies on `Moose`'s meta-object protocal for introspection.
+It uses `Moose` because internally it relies on the `Moose` meta-object protocol for introspection.

 Out of the box you get: